unibuc-cs/software-engineering-product-pingbing/README.md

 We use feature branches to develop specific features independently before merging into main.

 Workflow:
-- Developers create a new feature branch (feature/user-authentication);
+- Developers create a new feature branch;
 - Code is reviewed through pull requests (PRs) before merging;
 - The CI/CD pipeline automatically tests the changes;
 - Once approved, the branch is merged into main.